woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 things go right.

-In fact, this whole question of rightness or wrongness is one of the most intriguing aspects of the mind.
+In fact, this whole question of rightness or wrongness is one of the most <u>intriguing</u> aspects of the mind.
 The mind sees many things as wrong because it sees many things as directly or indirecdy threatening to its survival as a separate thing.